MiguelQuinones/MERN-Todo-List/README.md

 # Link to the Active Site

-This application is being hosted on GitHub Pages: https://miguelquinones.github.io/mern-todo-list/
+This application's front end is currently being hosted on GitHub Pages: https://miguelquinones.github.io/mern-todo-list/.
+However, in the future I plan on hosting elsewhere to have a working backend as well.